PNNL-Comp-Mass-Spec/MS-File-Info-Scanner/Readme.md

 Use `/SS` to create files _ScanStats.txt and _ScanStatsEx.txt for each dataset

+Use `/CreateEmptySS=False` to prevent empty _ScanStats.txt files from being created

 Use `/QS` to compute an overall quality score for the data in each datasets